 in the shoe.
 The upper helps to support the feet through its overlays, which keep the foot in place very well.
 The midsole helps to support the feet with its Solyte cushioning underneath the feet.
 The Gel Cushioning in the heel is another piece that helps with this a great deal.
 Overall, the jogger has pretty decent support.

 The Fujiattack 5 is very optimized for trail terrains

 , as can be seen from the outsole’s design and the midsole’s features.
-The shoe will function quite well on all sorts of trail and offroad terrains, barring only the most extreme terrains where specialized equipment might be needed.
+The shoe will function quite well on all sorts of trails and offroad terrains, barring only the most extreme terrains where specialized equipment might be needed.
 The shoe can also probably be used on city terrains, though one might find the outsole a bit too cumbersome and the additional features a bit overbearing when not used on trails.
 Overall, few terrains should give the shoe issues, but they will be best used on trails.